Here's when the final season of Peaky Blinders will air - and a first look

-Peaky Blinders Season 6: When does the new series start, will it debut in February, how to watch, is there a trailer, who is in the cast and is this the final season of the BBC show?
+Peaky Blinders Season 6: When does the new series start, how to watch, is there a trailer and is this the final season of the BBC show?

 BY THE order of the Peaky Blinders, the BBC One show will return to our screens after a two-year wait.